rdwrome/261sp23/0Hello,World/README.md

 A repo can also be downloaded from GitHub.com by clicking "Current Repository on the top left, and then "add", and then "clone repository".
 This will allow you to input the URL of the GitHub.com repo you'd like to clone and the destination you'd like to clone it to.

-Repositories are like folders but! they must have a file in them to be updated with git.
-Empty folders made on your computer cannot be synced up to GitHub.com.
+Repositories are like folders but! they must have a file in them to be updated with Git.
+Empty folders made on your computer cannot be synced up to GitHub.com (the cloud).

 #### Logging Changes